 Meet Tim

 Tim Knutson is an Iowa farm boy who left the farm for college followed by graduate school and big city jobs.
 But, as the saying goes, the farm never left him.
-While currently making his home in Texas, he makes regular trips to the family farm in north Iowa.
+Prior to his retirement he spent over 35 years in the field of healthcare administration in Minnesota, Wisconsin, and Texas, primarily physician practice management and consulting.

 The tractor pictured here is the 951-D shortly after its purchase.
 It was subsequently restored with the addition of a wide front end.
 Completion photos are found elsewhere in this website.

 "My goal in a tractor restoration is to bring one of these old tractors back to as close to showroom new as I can.
 I do all the work myself except for old paint removal and major engine machining.
-For paint removal I use Soda Solutions located in Keller, TX.
-Their process is as complete as I've found and doesn't damage sheet metal or other delicate areas.
-If I detemine that major engine work is needed (valves, sleeves, crankcase journals turned, etc.) I use Accurate Engine in Fort Worth.
-Starters and generators are checked out and rebuilt, if necessary by Sellers Starters and Alternaters in Fort Worth.
+If I detemine that major engine work is needed (valves, sleeves, crankcase journals turned, etc.) I will use a machine shop familiar with these old engines.
+Starters and generators are checked out and rebuilt, if necessary."